geohotstan/tinycorp-meetings/last-week-in-tinycorp/2025-11-24/meeting-transcript.md

 like into something, right?
 Like, like copy is this thing that like uses the copy engine.

 ##### **Geohot** [[00:23:29](https://www.youtube.com/watch?v=22O5E5aAnJU&t=1409)]
-I think we almost want like, like a UOP for that.
+I think we almost want like, like a UOp for that.

 ##### **Geohot** [[00:23:32](https://www.youtube.com/watch?v=22O5E5aAnJU&t=1412)]
-Like an engine UOP that says this is a, this doesn't use the normal, I don't know.
+Like an engine UOp that says this is a, this doesn't use the normal, I don't know.
 I don't

 ##### **Geohot** [[00:23:38](https://www.youtube.com/watch?v=22O5E5aAnJU&t=1418)]
 know exactly what the abstraction is going to be like, but not that worried about that.
 Cool.